-'benchmark' for a caution order.
-However, as Panels must consider sanctions in ascending order, the starting point for a caution is one year and a Panel should only impose a caution for a longer only increase or decrease that period if the particular facts of the case make it appropriate to do so.
+21.23.
+At the Panel's discretion, a caution order may be imposed for any period between one and five years.
+In order to ensure that a fair and consistent approach is adopted, Panels should regard a period of three years as the 'benchmark' for a caution order.
+However, as Panels must consider sanctions in ascending order, the starting point for a caution is one year and a Panel should only impose a caution for a longer period if the facts of the case make it appropriate to do so.
+A Panel's decision should specify the duration of any caution order it imposes and its reasons for setting that duration.